ptomato/talks/guadec2022/README.md

 - GNOME ㊸: will upgrade to 102

 <!--
-    I almost always have a section on what JS language features are new, when we upgrade the verion of the underlying JavaScript engine to one from a newer Firefox.
-This year we upgraded to Firefox 91 in
-    GNOME 42, and we're planning to upgrade to Firefox 102 in GNOME 43.
+    I almost always have a section on what JavaScript language features are new, when we upgrade the verion of the underlying JavaScript engine to one from a newer Firefox.
+This year we upgraded to Firefox 91 in GNOME 42, and we're planning to upgrade to Firefox 102 in GNOME 43.

-    This used to take up the bulk of my presentations, but more recently, this has been somewhat less interesting, since Firefox no longer has a backlog of specified JS language features to implement.
+    This used to take up the bulk of my presentations, but more recently, this has been somewhat less interesting, since Firefox no longer has a backlog of already-specified language features to implement.
 So now the new language features we get are still pretty new and not that widely used yet.

     Also, Firefox used to have lots of nonstandard extensions in its JavaScript, but those are I think all gone now.
-I used to have to warn people about all sorts of code that wouldn't work anymore.
+I used to have to warn people about all sorts of code that wouldn't work anymore after the upgrade.
 Luckily, this time around there are no backwards incompatibilities that you have to remove from your code, this time, that we know of, yet!

     By the way, why two upgrades in one year?!
     Firefox's release cycle for long-term support versions is now a bit less than a year, so the point in the GNOME release cycle when we can upgrade keeps changing.
+It just happened to fit two upgrades in one year.
 -->

 ---